jplind79/RCAT/docs/source/config.rst

            multiplied with, to convert to desired units (e.g. from J/m2 to W/m2) and to ensure that all data (model and observations) have the same units.
 If no scaling is to be done, set value to None.
-An arithmetic exoression is not allowed; for example if data is to be divided by 10 you cannot define factor as 1/10, it must then be 0.1.
+An arithmetic expression is not allowed; for example if data is to be divided by 10 you cannot define factor as 1/10, it must then be 0.1.
            It is assumed that all model data will use the same factor..

          * *accumulated*: Boolean switch identifying variable data as accumulated fields or not.
-If the former (True), then data will be deaccumulated "on the fly" when opening files of data.
+If the former (True), then data will be de-accumulated "on the fly" when opening files of data.

          * *obs*: String or list of strings with acronyms of observations to be included in the analysis (for the variable of choice, and therefore different observations can be chosen for different variables).
-           Available observations, and their acronyms, are specified in the :doc:`observations_metadata`.
-In this module you can also add new observational data sets.
-The data should be in standrad CF convention format and file names must include (in a certain format) the years and months covered by the data.
+           Available observations, and their acronyms, are specified in the
+           <path-to-rcat>/src/config/observations_metadata_NN.py file.
+In this
+           file you can also add new observational data sets.

          * *obs scale factor*:As scale factor above but for observations.
 If multiple observations are defined, some of which would need